 Is now a good time to buy?

-It’s hard to be a buyer right now.
-The stress test is at a tough-to-qualify-for high of 8%, making it more challenging than ever to get a loan.
+It’s hard to be a buyer right now – especially if you’re doing it for the first time.
+The stress test is at a tough-to-qualify-for 8%, making it more challenging than ever to get a loan.
 It’s no surprise a lot of buyers have decided to step back and wait for the market to soften further or interest rates to drop.

 But.
 Because so many buyers are in “wait and see mode,” there are a lot more listings out there to choose from right now, and sellers are motivated.
 So if you have the means to pay current interest rates for a while, you could be in a very good position.